i9wa4/jupyter-databricks-session-kernel/docs/README.md

 # Documentation

-Welcome to the jupyter-databricks-session-kernel documentation.
+Welcome to the jupyter-databricks-kernel documentation.

 ## 1. Quick Links